-CODE STATUS CODE STATUS A. Voluntary contribution (with social benefits) Personemployedasamanagerbyanemployerandwho isnotanadministratororthedesignatedrepresentative.
-This person does not perform construction work OR H. Union association (with social benefits, insurance, pension) Person who performs union functions within an association or a representative association.
-Person who temporarily does non-assessable work I. Union association (with insurance only) Theseindividualsmusthavealreadyparticipatedinsocial benefits as employees Person who performs union functions within an association or a representative association.
-C. Independent contractor (without social benefits) An individual (sole proprietorship) holding a trade contractorlicence, who performs work for others and J. Union association (with pension only) Person who performs union functions within an association or a representative association. without the help of an employee.
-OR Acorporation or partnership holding a trade contractor licence, for which only the designated representative performs work for others and without the help of L. Presence on the job site (with social benefits) Employers covered by schedules E-1 to E-4 and G-1 to G-3 must declare the presence on a job site on a separate line in the monthly report. an employee.
-R. Constitution of the hours reserve (without social E. Designated representative (registered as an employee - with social benefits) Personwhohaspreviouslybeen named to the CCQ by a benefits) Seesection 19.04 of the collective agreement for the residential sector Worker in the light and heavy residential sector. partnership or a corporation.
-The firm declares the hours worked for the designated representative in the same way as for an employee.
-S. Use or liquidation of the hours reserve (with social benefits) See section 19.04 of the collective agreement for the residential sector F. Salaried administrator - article 19.1 (with social benefits) Aperson who is not the designated representative and who performs construction work for the profit of the corporation or partnership is deemed to be its employee.
-Worker in the light and heavy residential sector.
+A. Vol Per is n Thi OR Per cluntary contribution (with social benefits) erson employed as a manager by an employer and who not an administrator or the designated representative. uis person does not perform construction work R erson who temporarily does non-assessable work nese individuals must have already participated in social H. Union association (with social benefits, insurance, pension) Person who performs union functions within an association or a representative association.
+Per is n Thi OR Per The erson employed as a manager by an employer and who not an administrator or the designated representative. his person does not perform construction work R erson who temporarily does non-assessable work pension) Person who performs union functions within an association or a representative association.
+The , I. Union consisting totals in community DCI enefits as employees Union association (with insurance only) Person who performs union functions within an association or a representative association.
+An cor dependent contractor (without social benefits) n individual (sole proprietorship) holding a trade ontractor licence, who performs work for others and J. Union association (with pension only) Person who performs union functions within an association or a representative association.
+OR A c lice per corporation or partnership holding a trade contractor tence, for which only the designated representative terforms work for others and without the help of L. Presence on the job site (with social benefits) Employers covered by schedules E-1 to E-4 and G-1 to G-3 must declare the presence on a job site on a separate line in the monthly report.
+E. De em Per esignated representative (registered as an imployee - with social benefits) erson who has previously been named to the CCQ by a cartnership or a corporation.
+The firm declares the hours R. Constitution of the hours reserve (without social benefits) See section 19.04 of the collective agreement for the residential sector Worker in the light and heavy residential sector. wo orked for the designated representative in the same ay as for an employee.
+5. Use or liquidation of the hours reserve (with social benefits) See section 19.04 of the collective agreement for the residential sector Worker in the light and heavy residential sector. be ı A p wh alaried administrator - article 19.1 (with social enefits) person who is not the designated representative and ho performs construction work for the profit of the proporation or partnership is deemed to be its employee. vvoikei iii tile light and neavy residential sectol.

-^{} If you have written A, H, I, or J in the STATUS column, this represents a voluntary contribution to the social benefits plan.
+- \ If you have written A, H, I, or J in the STATUS column, this represents a voluntary contribution to the social benefits plan. - \\ Construction work covered under the present Act, if this licence concerns the subcategories heavy machinery contractor or excavation and earthworks contractor; maintenance, repair, and light renovation work covered in the present Act, if this licence concerns any other subcategory.